jarun/nnn/README.md

 ##### 100% CPU usage

-There is a known issue where if you close the terminal directly with `nnn` waiting for a spawned process to exit, a deadlock occurs and `nnn` uses 100% CPU.
+There is a known issue where if you close the terminal directly with `nnn` **_waiting for a spawned process_**, a deadlock occurs and `nnn` uses 100% CPU.
 Please see issue [#225](https://github.com/jarun/nnn/issues/225) for more details.
 Make sure you quit the spawned process before closing the terminal.
 It's not a problem if there is no spawned process (`nnn` isn't blocked) as `nnn` checks if the parent process has exited.

 #### WHY FORK?